What is Autism Spectrum Disorder?

 Autism Spectrum Disorder (ASD) is a developmental condition characterized by a number of unique strengths, differences, and challenges.
 The actual experience of ASD can vary from person to person.
 Here is a list of some of the most common characteristics associated with ASD:

-- General quirkiness and uniqueness with regards to dress, speaking style, and overal way of looking at things
+General quirkiness and uniqueness with regards to dress, speaking style, and overall way of looking at things

 Obsessive Compulsive Disorder (OCD) with Autism Spectrum Disorder (ASD)